RamizWas/Hotel_Management_System/README.md

 ## Database Design

-The database design includes tables for Guest, Employees, Room, booking, Housekeeping, and Invoices.
+The database design includes tables for Guest, Employees, Room, booking,  and Housekeeping.
 The relationships between these entities are managed using proper foreign key constraints.

 ## API Documentation